tooyipjee/Spark-Analyzer/README.md

 * then perform the "Upload" task to flash the new firmware
 * once the flashing is complete, perform "Build Filesystem Image" and "Upload Filesystem Image" tasks

+### Debugging

+* in the Platform IO "Monitor" you can follow the debug output from the Spark Analyzer
+* if you have a serial UART adapter you can also
+  * connect to the GND, RX, TX pins to the Spark Analyzer and
+  * change the `UART` marcro in `main.cpp` to use `Serial0`
+  * then you can see some debug output via this second UART

+## Web development

+* The web app is served from the data/index.html file
+* You can follow the requests and responses exchanged between the web app and the firmware by opening your browser's "Web Development Tools".

+## Mobile app development

+See flutter/SparkAnalyzer/README.md

 ## License

 MIT License